The account of General Braddock’s expedition to Fort Duquesne in 1755:

 As an aside it has to be pointed out that the Duke of Cumberland stated that the attack on Fort DuQuesne needed to be the first move because it could be made at a time of the year when the other objectives, Fort Niagara and Fort Beausejour, were still snow bound.

 The arrangements for Braddock’s expedition:

 Edward Braddock exactly fitted these requirements.
-Until appointed colonel of the 14th Foot in 1753, Braddock spent his military career in the Coldstream Guards, as a regimental subordinate of Lord Albemarle and the Duke of Cumberland.
+Until his appointment as colonel of the 14th Foot in 1753, Braddock spent his military career in the Coldstream Guards as a regimental subordinate to Lord Albemarle and the Duke of Cumberland.

-Braddock had almost no field experience, his one foray being in 1745 to assess the defences of Ostend, but was courageous and doggedly determined.
+Braddock possessed little field experience, his one foray being in 1745 to assess the defences of Ostend, but was courageous and doggedly determined.

-Other personnel for the expedition were selected for their likely loyalty to Lord Albemarle: the deputy quartermaster-general Sir John Saint Clair was serving as an intelligence officer for Lord Albemarle in Flanders when appointed.
-Braddock’s adc was another Coldstream officer, Captain Robert Orme.
-The commodore appointed to command the Royal Naval squadron supporting the expedition was Lord Albemarle’s second son, Captain Augustus Keppel RN.
+Other personnel for the expedition were selected for their likely loyalty to Lord Albemarle: the deputy quartermaster-general, Sir John Saint Clair, was serving as an intelligence officer for Lord Albemarle in Flanders when appointed.
+Braddock’s aide de camp was another Coldstream officer, Robert Orme.
+The commodore appointed to command the Royal Naval squadron supporting the expedition was Lord Albemarle’s second son, Captain Augustus Keppel.

-The orders drafted for Braddock and Keppel left them no option but to conduct the expedition in compliance with the requirement for a march through Virginia along Nemacolin’s Path and the capture of Fort Duquesne.
+The orders drafted for Braddock and Keppel left them no option but to conduct the expedition in compliance with the requirement for a march through Virginia along Nemacolin’s Path and the capture of Fort Duquesne as the first aim.